-Like previous years, the Annual Alumni Meet was organized on 25th December 2013 as part of the Annual Day Celebration.
-An alumnus, former Vice-Principal of the College and Chairman, Governing Council, Indian Law Society Ms. K.D.
-Advani graced the occasion.
-Large number of ex-students including part time and full time faculty members participated in the meet and promised to help and stand by the College in all its endeavours.
+Like previous years, the Annual Alumni Meet was organized on 25th December 2014 as part of the Annual Day Celebration.
+Illustrious alumni who graced the occasion includes Ms. K.D.
+Advani, former Vice-Principal of the College and Chairman, Governing Council, Indian Law Society and Hon.
+Justice DilipKarnik, Judge, Bombay High Court and Vice-President, Indian Law Society.
+Large number of ex-students including part-time and full-time faculty members participated in the meet and promised to help and stand by the College in all its endeavours.

-Seminars/Workshops/Conferences held
+Seminars / Workshops / Conferences held